martin-sedlacek/e3_equivariant_diffusion_molecules_blogpost/_posts/2024-06-30-equivariant_diffusion.md

 ## Equivariant Diffusion Models (EDM)
 This section introduces diffusion models and describes how their predictions can be made E(3) equivariant.
-The categorical properties of atoms are already invariant to E(3) transformations, hence, we are only interested in enforcing property on the sampled atom positions.
+The categorical properties of atoms are already invariant to E(3) transformations, hence, we are only interested in enforcing this property on the sampled atom positions.

 ### What are Diffusion Models?